MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md

 > [!IMPORTANT]
 > Starting in January 2022, this feature of Configuration Manager is [deprecated](../changes/deprecated/removed-and-deprecated-cmfeatures.md).<!-- 12927803 --> The macOS client installation package isn't available for new deployments, but existing deployments are supported until December 31, 2022.
 >
-> Migrate management of macOS devices to Microsoft Intune.
+> Migrate management of macOS devices to Microsoft Intune:
+>
+> 1. First, uninstall the Configuration Manager client for macOS.
+For more information, see [Uninstalling the Mac client](../../clients/manage/maintain-mac-clients.md#uninstalling-the-mac-client)
+> 2. Then enroll the device to Intune.
 For more information, see [Deployment guide: Manage macOS devices in Microsoft Intune](../../../../intune/fundamentals/deployment-guide-platform-macos.md).

 Manage Apple Mac computers with the Configuration Manager client for macOS.